 And it's awkward enough between two men of the same subcultures or background.
 Mix ethnicities and nine times out of 10, someone's going to walk away feeling foolish and very, very uncool.

 Does a white guy go old-school, 1970s, three-pronged soul shake, knowing that there's a possibility it'll backfire as the black guy comes back with the outstretched fist?
-So you change up midstride, moving
+So you change up midstride, moving toward the fist-five, only to have him go NBA half-hug chest bump?

 Can't someone make a law, or print a chart?
 Can't they teach this in school?